aleju03/DocIndexer/README.md

-# KeySearch Project
+# DocIndexer Project

-KeySearch is a distributed document indexing and search system designed to process text documents, build an inverted index, and provide a fast keyword-based search.
+DocIndexer is a distributed document indexing and search system designed to process text documents, build an inverted index, and provide a fast keyword-based search.

 ## Architecture Overview